 Now Get Debugging!

-Once you know how to use it, New Relic can be a valuable tool for identifying performance bottlenecks on your WordPress website.
+Once you know how to use it, New Relic can be a valuable tool for identifying PHP performance bottlenecks on your WordPress website.
 To get the most out of New Relic it’s critical that you know WordPress, understand the information each tab is reporting and see how all of the information is interrelated.

 Do you have any New Relic WordPress tips?
 We would love to hear them below in the comments.